hdetering/orycun/README.md

-This repository describes the analysis pipeline used in [Schwensow et al., 2017](XXX), an association study of an Australian rabbit population.
+This repository describes the analysis pipeline used in ([Schwensow et al., 2017](XXX)), an association study of an Australian wild rabbit population.

 This repository is structured as follows:
 ```